Elementary school (grades K-5) · Cortez, CO

 How many students attend Mesa Elementary School?

 Mesa Elementary School has 359 students enrolled.
-It is a elementary school in CORTEZ, CO.
+It is an elementary school in Cortez, CO.

 What is the student-teacher ratio at Mesa Elementary School?